On the correspondence from Bayesian log-linear modelling to logistic regression modelling with $g$-priors: Discussion

 \section{Discussion}

-The correspondence we investigated is not unexpected, given the results in Agresti (2002) discussed in the Introduction, and also the link between the g-prior and Fisher's information matrix (Held et al., 2015), although this link is stronger for general linear models.
+The correspondence we investigated is not unexpected, given the results in Agresti (2002) discussed in the Introduction, and also the link between the $g$-prior and Fisher's information matrix (Held et al. 2015), although this link is stronger for general linear models.
+Our investigation is also related to Consonni and Veronese (2008), where specifying a prior for the parameters of one model, and then transferring this specification to the parameters of another is discussed.
+Of the four strategies considered in Consonni and Veronese (2008), the one directly linked to our manuscript is `Marginalization', as the derived prior for the parameters of the logistic regression is the one that is the marginal prior of the relevant parameters of the log-linear model.
 Results on the relation between different statistical models are of interest, as they improve understanding and enhance the models' utility.
 Often, developments for one modelling framework are not readily available for the other.
-For example, Papathomas and Richardson (2015) comment on the relation between log-linear modelling and variable selection within clustering, in particular with regard to marginal independence, whilst logistic regression models are not considered in that report.
+For example, Papathomas and Richardson (2016) comment on the relation between log-linear modelling and variable selection within clustering, in particular with regard to marginal independence, without examining logistic regression models.